dvsa/.github/README.md

         - `build_folder`.
 The location of the build file.
 This is usually configured in the package.json or webpack config.
 Defaults to `dist`.
         - `build_folder_path`.
 If only a subset of directories want to be saved provide the path to those files.
 For example `dist/artifact`.
 Defaults to `dist`.
         - `retention_days`.
 How many days to save the archive for if it's stored. (upload-artifact: `true`).
 Default is `7` days.
-        - build-command.
-The npm command to run to build the project.
-Defaults to `package`.
+        - `build_command`.
+The command to run to build the project.
+Defaults to `npm run package`.
+        - `node_version`: Defines the version of NodeJS is used for actions/install-deps.
+Default is `18.x`.
 1. Upload to s3

     Workflow downloads the archive created from the build workflow and pushes it to s3 with the commit id as a tag.
 Default only running on master branch.
 See examples before for more information.